 Among the highlights were 1.44% copper over 20 metres from a depth of 34.5 metres and 1.2% copper 14 metres from a depth of 38 metres.

 Previous holes at Cheyeza had already indicated copper near the surface in good quantities.

-Cheyeza target is estimated to be around 3,000m by 800m in size.
+Cheyeza is a target estimated to be around 3,000m by 800m in size.

-Assay results from more shallow holes at Cheyeza to confirm potential Deeper drilling to test depth of mineralisation
+Assay results from more shallow holes at Cheyeza to confirm potential with deeper drilling to test the extent of mineralisation